theuserge/TheUserge.github.io/index.md

 ![Userge-image](https://telegra.ph/file/083ee09d368e0ee991996.jpg)

-<pre>Hello wonderer!, Here is the way to start your journey to make your Telegram Account automated with UserGe.
-It is best Open-source Userbot for Telegram to simplify your daily task in convenient way.</pre>
+Hello wonderer!, Here is the way to start your journey to make your Telegram Account automated with UserGe.
+It is best Open-source Userbot for Telegram to simplify your daily task in convenient way.

 ## What is UserGe?